ohiofi/code-u-level-2/README.md

 Isaac Asimov
-: science fiction writer that created Three Laws of Robotics Luddite
+: science fiction writer that created Three Laws of Robotics neural network
-: someone who is opposed to new technologies or technological change Markov chain
-: a mathematical system that transitions from one state to another based on probabilities Mechanical Turk
-: a fake, chess-playing robot
-n-gram
-: a sequence of a specific number of adjacent symbols neural network
 : multi-layer algorithms that take in multiple inputs then calculate what value to output The Turing Test